Reflective hyperbolic 2-elementary lattices, K3 surfaces and hyperkahler varieties: Coxeter diagrams and maximal parabolic subdiagrams

-The Coxeter diagram contains $60$ roots.
+$\Gamma_r$ contains $60$ roots.
 As in Definition~\ref{def:common-graph}, it is build on top of the graph $K_5^{(2)}$.
 The subdiagram of the main roots is $K_5^{(2)}$, as shown on the left in Fig.~\ref{fig:15roots}.
 The $15$ main roots form a basis of the lattice.

+Recall Definition~\ref{def:nth-graph} of the graph $G^{(2)}$.
+The vertices of $G^{(2)}$ are naturally in a bijection with the set of vertices + edges of $G$.
+Using this bijection, we identify the additional roots $\alpha_C$ (see Definition~\ref{def:common-graph}) with certain collections $C$ of vertices and edges of $G$.
+We use this notation for the other graphs below as well.